hankypoo7/The-blooket-hacks/Code Of Conduct.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+If you're reading this, post a discussion with the word address as the header to get a reward.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.